The Return (2003 film): Plot

 In contemporary Russia, Ivan and his older brother Andrei have grown a deep attachment to each other to make up for their fatherless childhood.
 Both their mother and grandmother live with them.
 After running home after a fight with each other, the boys are shocked to discover their father has returned after a 12-year absence.
 With their mother's uneasy blessing, Ivan and Andrei set out on what they believe will be a simple fishing vacation with him.

 Andrei is delighted to be reunited with their father and Ivan is apprehensive towards the man whom they know only from a faded photograph.

 At first, both brothers are pleased with the prospect of an exciting adventure, but they soon strain under the weight of their father's awkward and increasingly brutal efforts to make up for the missing decade.
 Ivan and Andrei find themselves alternately tested, rescued, scolded, mentored, scrutinized, and ignored by the man.
 Andrei seems to look up to his father while Ivan remains stubbornly defensive.

 As the truck stops and cafés give way to rain-swept, primeval wilderness coastline, Ivan's doubts give way to open defiance.
 Andrei's powerful need to bond with a father he's never known begins, in turn, to distance him from Ivan.
-Ivan and his father's test of will escalates into bitter hostility and sudden violence after the trio arrives at their mysterious island destination.
+For his part, Ivan resents his father's test of will.
+Eventually, the tension between them escalates into bitter hostility after the trio arrives at their mysterious island destination.

+At first, the three of them are busy settling in.
+The father wants to show the island to the two boys.
+Ivan and Andrei are keen to collect worms (as bait) in order to go fishing.
+Meanwhile, without telling the two boys, their father heads inland to an old, derelict house.
+Between the collapsed walls of the house, with a shovel, the father starts digging a deep pit.
+At the bottom of the pit, there is a large trunk.
+The father opens it.
+He takes out what looks like a strongbox, which appears to be heavy.
+Without opening the mysterious box and without checking its content, the father returns to the shoreline with it.
+Out of sight of the two boys, he places the strongbox inside a compartment under one of the wooden seats, on the small boat that brought them to the deserted island.